 - 1/3 cup chives plus 2 tbsp for garnish

 - In a bowl whisk together the eggs, almond milk and mustard

-- Add in the almond flour and pepper and whisk until well combined
+- Add in the almond flour, paprika, baking soda, lime juice, salt and pepper and whisk until well combined

 - Finely chop the chives and add into the batter along with the diced ham

 - Pour the batter into the waffle iron until it covers the bottom portion, close and cook for approximately 2 minutes or until a fork easily lifts them out.